Trimatix/BASED/README.md

 3. Provide your bot token (see the [Configuring Your Bot](https://github.com/Trimatix/BASED#configuring-your-bot) section below).
 4. Build your bot directly over BASED.

-This project is already working as is, with a connected client instance, dynamic commands importing and calling, scheduler and database initialization, and reactionMenu interaction using client events.
+The project is already working as is, with a connected client instance, dynamic commands importing and calling, scheduler and database initialization, and reactionMenu interaction using client events.<br>
 To test the base project, try running the bot, and calling the `.help` command.

-See the `commands` module for examples of adding new commands.
+See the `commands` module for examples of adding new commands.<br>
 If you add a new commands module, enable it by adding the module name to the `enabledCommandsModules` config variable.

 BASED is *not* a library, it is a *template* to be used as a starting point for your project.

 # Configuring Your Bot

-BASED v0.3 adds the ability to configure all of the bot's cfg attributes externally with toml.
+BASED v0.3 adds the ability to configure all of the bot's cfg attributes externally with toml.<br>
 If a bot token is provided by the default config values (found in `cfg/cfg.py`), use of a config file is entirely optional.

 - All config variables are optional.